fireinthehole/django-socialaccess/README.rst

     GITHUB_CONNECT_IMAGE =

 No other settings are required.
-The rest of thr settings, such as custom authentication backends and OAuth servers request/access token urls are loaded implicitely into the settings.py
+The rest of the settings, such as custom authentication backends and OAuth servers request/access token urls are loaded implicitely into the settings.py